 The morning of January 7, 1945, the Japanese abandoned the camp.
 Before they left, the camp commander told them that if they stayed in the camp they would be safe.
 The POWs wondered if the Japanese were going to return to kill them.

 During this time, the prisoners raided the camp warehouse for food and clothing.
 Dale had his first knew clothes in years.
-Three days later, the Japanese reposted guards at the camp.
-These guard were soldiers who had been crippled in battle.
+Three days later, the Japanese posted guards at the camp who were soldiers who had been crippled in battle.